CASES AND VERDICTS

 $100,000 Plus Remedial Action in Gasoline Tank Release Case

 An unusual settlement was obtained by Gushue Law for an elderly couple whose home was contaminated as a result of gasoline tank release from municipal property.
 The settlement included $100,000 in money damages plus property improvements, including water- and vapor-proofing of the basement of the dwelling, and replacement of a paved driveway damaged during environmental assessment activities.
-In addition, a first-refusal provision with the municipality was negotiated, which guarantees that the future market value of the property would be within 10% of the current value.
+In addition, a first-refusal provision with the municipality was negotiated, which guaranteed that the future market value of the property would be within 10% of the current value.
 The case involved a situation where the municipality had initiated response actions under Chapter 21E to prevent groundwater contamination from reaching the residence, then terminated the response actions without any engineering or regulatory approval.

 $162,500 Settlement in Boating Accident